 Pink Stripey Socks – Rainbow Paper Plate Weaving

 I’m always for craft projects that engage the students with multiple mediums and multiple techniques.
 This project does just that.
 Who doesn’t love to paint?
-And weaving is great for fine motor practice.
+And weaving is excellent for fine-motor practice.

 Pink Stripey Socks – Cardboard Rainmaker